garcrich/responsive_portfolio/README.md

 ##Skills and Techniques

-This project covered HTML & CSS, bootstrap, responsive web design, and resonsive images.
+This project covered HTML & CSS, bootstrap, responsive web design, and responsive images.
 Sublime text was used to create HTML and CSS files.